Toronto Maple Leafs (Canadian Baseball League)

-The Toronto Maple Leafs are a team of the Intercounty Baseball League, based in Toronto, Ontario.
+The Toronto Maple Leafs are a professional baseball team in the Canadian Baseball League (CBL), based in Toronto, Ontario.
 They play their home games on "Dominico Field" at Christie Pits.
-They are also known colloquially as the Intercounty Maple Leafs or the Intercounty Leafs to disambiguate themselves from the Toronto Maple Leafs hockey team.
+From 1969–2025, they operated as a semi-pro team.
+During that time, they were also known colloquially as the Intercounty Maple Leafs or the Intercounty Leafs to disambiguate themselves from the Toronto Maple Leafs hockey team via an allusion to the CBL's former branding as the Intercounty Baseball League.

 History

-The Maple Leafs baseball team began to play in 1969, the second season after the original Toronto Maple Leafs baseball team of the Triple-A International League moved to Louisville, Kentucky.
+The Maple Leafs baseball team began to play in 1969 as a semi-pro team in the Intercounty Baseball League, two years after the original Toronto Maple Leafs baseball team of the Triple-A International League moved to Louisville, Kentucky.

-In their inaugural year, the new Leafs lost 23 games, finishing 18 games out of first place.
-But they have never ended a season that far back since then.
-They have been in first place 19 times in the subsequent years and have the best winning percentage of any active team in the League.
+In their first year, the new Leafs lost 23 games and finished 18 games from first place, which remains their worst end-of-season result.
+Since then, they have reached first place 19 times and currently maintain the highest winning percentage of any active team in the League.

 The team was owned by husband and wife Jack and Lynne Dominico for the first 40 years of its existence and was then owned exclusively by Jack after Lynne's death on November 8, 2008, until his death on January 12, 2022.
 The Inter-county Baseball League Championship is also named in their honour, the Jack and Lynne Dominico Trophy.
+In 2023 the team, now run by the Dominico estate, went up for sale.

+In November 2023, the Maple Leafs were sold for over $1 million to a new group made up of Keith Stein, Rob Godfrey (Son of former Toronto Blue Jays president Paul Godfrey), as well as others.

-On December 3, 2024, the Leafs announced they had signed Ayami Sato, making her the first female player in the Intercounty Baseball League as well as the first female player to play professional baseball in Canada.
+On December 3, 2024, the Leafs announced they had signed Ayami Sato, making her the first female player in the IBL as well as the first female player to play professional baseball in Canada.
 She began playing on May 11, 2025.

+On November 24, 2025, the Intercounty Baseball League transitioned from a semi-pro baseball league to a professional baseball league rebranded as the Canadian Baseball League.
+The Maple Leafs played their first game as a professional sports team in May of 2026.